About the course

 The modules include group work, discussions, guest lectures, and interaction and feedback with tutors and lecturers, as well as practical work that develops your knowledge and understanding of the subject.
 It is recommended that you plan to spend around 8 to 10 hours per week in private study in addition to time spent in classes or participating in on-line learning.

 The dissertation is founded on a research project that builds on material studied in the taught modules.
-The dissertation should not exceed 15,000 words.
 The project is normally supervised by an academic supervisor from the University of Oxford, and an employer-based mentor.